ariahosseini/InterfacePhononsToolkit/README.md

 <p>

-Finally, the TE $ZT$ for materials containing extended cylindrical pores will be
+Finally, the TE ZT for materials containing extended cylindrical pores will be
 </p>

 <p align="center">